What is the City of Nature all about?

 The world is a very different place and it is racing to catch up with the science.

 ‘No one will protect what they don’t care about, and no one will care about what they have never experienced’.

-We hope this City of Nature Delivery Framework will change the way in which the city treats its natural environment and how it thinks about the future of its parks and green spaces.
+We hope this City of Nature Plan will change the way in which the city treats its natural environment and how it thinks about the future of its parks and green spaces.
 Opening up more equal access by ensuring all of its green spaces achieve the Birmingham Fair Standard a way of assessing green spaces that is a direct response to the issue of environmental justice.